lifting-bits/remill/docs/LIFE_OF_AN_INSTRUCTION.md

 ## The Remill runtime exposed

-In the case of Remill, we want to be explicit about accesses to the "modelled program's memory", and to the "runtime's memory".
+In the case of Remill, we want to be explicit about accesses to the "modeled program's memory", and to the "runtime's memory".
 Take another look above at the optimized bitcode.
 We can see many `load` and `store` instructions.
-These instruction's are LLVM's way of representing memory reads and writes.
-Conceptually, the `State` structure is not part of a program's memory -- if you ran the program natively, then our `State` structure would not be present.
+These instructions are LLVM's way of representing memory reads and writes.
+Conceptually, the `State` structure is not part of a program's memory – if you ran the program natively, then our `State` structure would not be present.
 In Remill, we consider the "runtime" to be made of the following:

 1. Memory accesses to `alloca`'d space: local variables needed to support more elaborate computations.
 2. Memory accesses to the `State` structure.
 The `State` structure is passed by pointer, so it must be accessed via `load` and `store` instructions.